melloddy/pseudolabel_auxdata/README.md

 1. Update submit.sh in image_model_training
 2. Execute 01_setup_run_folders.bash and 02_submit_all.bash.
 This will initiate HP scan.
-3. Identify the best model using scripts_and_notebooks/step1_3_HP_selection.ipynb - take the first one outputted (CHECK WITH WOUTER)
+3. Identify the best model using scripts_and_notebooks/step1_3_HP_selection.ipynb - take the last one outputted by the notebook

 Step 2:
 1. Run scripts_and_notebooks/step2_1_ysparse_generation_main_quality_tasks_fold2.ipynb
-2. Use that model to execute image_predictions/main_tasks_fold2
+2. Use the best model identified in 1.3 to execute image_predictions/main_tasks_fold2
-    - you might need to edit paths in image_predictions/main_tasks_fold2/01_link_files.bash and image_predictions/main_tasks_fold2/02_submit_predict.sh
+    - you need to edit paths in image_predictions/main_tasks_fold2/01_link_files.bash and image_predictions/main_tasks_fold2/02_submit_predict.sh
 3. Run scripts_and_notebooks/step2_2_CPfitting.ipynb, step2_3_taskstats.ipynb and step2_4_ysparse_inference.ipynb
 4. Execute scripts in image_predictions/all_cmpds
     - you might need to edit paths in image_predictions/all_cmpds/01_link_files.bash and image_predictions/all_cmpds/02_submit_predict.sh